 Now that we have all the raw materials, we can delve into the actual chocolate preparation.

-Dark chocolate is mainly cocoa butter, cocoa solids and sugar, so its color is dark and its taste is relatively bitter, but it is the most “real” chocolate you can get because it is closest to the raw composition of the cocoa beans.
+Dark chocolate consists mainly of cocoa butter, cocoa solids, and sugar, so its color is dark and its taste is relatively bitter, but it is the most “genuine” chocolate you can get, as it is closest to the raw composition of the cocoa beans.

-In the preparation of milk chocolate, sugar and milk (usually milk powder) are added to cocoa butter and cocoa solids.
-Adding milk reduces the concentration of the cocoa solids and therefore creates a less bitter taste with a lighter color, which greatly increases its demand among both children and adults.
+In comparison, milk chocolate requires adding sugar and milk (usually milk powder) to the cocoa butter and solids.
+Adding milk reduces the concentration of the cocoa solids and therefore produces a less bitter taste of a lighter color, greatly increasing its demand among both children and adults.

-White chocolate is the stepbrother, or if you will, the “black sheep” in the chocolate family, because it contains no cocoa solids, only cocoa butter, milk and sugar.
-The cocoa solids give chocolate its unique taste, color and health benefits.
+White chocolate is the stepbrother, or if you will, the “black sheep” in the chocolate family, as it contains no cocoa solids – only cocoa butter, milk, and sugar.
+The cocoa solids give chocolate its unique taste, color, and health benefits.
 So despite the appeal of white chocolate, I myself and many others do not consider it real chocolate.

 After mixing the various ingredients your chocolate is now ready.
-But the story isn’t over, since perfect chocolate is not just chocolate, and in order to prepare it one must control its physical properties, such as viscosity, texture and melting temperature.
+But that’s not the end of the story, since perfect chocolate is more than just chocolate, and to prepare it, its physical properties, such as viscosity, texture, and melting temperature must be controlled.

 The secret to perfect chocolate – controlling its physical properties

 The grinding process is responsible for determining the viscosity and final texture of the chocolate.
-In this process, the mixture is grinded to reduce the size of the cocoa particles that are stirred in with the liquid cocoa butter.
-The smaller the cocoa particles, the less granular the final chocolate product.
-This also decreases the viscosity meaning less of a “bubble gum” sensation while chewing.
+In this process, the mixture is ground to reduce the size of the cocoa particles that are stirred in with the liquid cocoa butter.
+The smaller the particles are, the less granular the final chocolate product.
+It also decreases the viscosity meaning less of a “bubble gum” sensation while chewing.

-The process of crystallization is the final stage in which the melting temperature of the chocolate is determined – whether it will melt in your hands or only once you put it in your mouth.
+The process of crystallization is the final stage in which the chocolate’s melting temperature is determined – whether it would melt in your hands or not until you put it in your mouth.
 In fact, the only ingredient that determines the melting temperature of chocolate is cocoa butter, which is made up of fat molecules called triglycerides.
-One of the interesting chemical properties belonging to triglycerides is their ability to be packed in several different crystalline structures while the cocoa butter solidifies.
+One interesting chemical property of triglycerides is their ability to be packed into several different crystalline structures as the cocoa butter solidifies.
 This phenomenon is called polymorphism (many shapes).

-The average temperature in our mouth is about 36.8 degrees Celsius.
-In order to produce the perfect chocolate, it is important that it be mixed in the mouth immediately after insertion, so that its texture will be uniform and its flavours will merge into one strong and dominant taste.
-The melting temperature of structures 1-4 are fairly low, where the best case is them melting in our hands and the worst case they will melt in their wrapping with only a sticky, dirty chocolaty liquid remaining.
+The average temperature in our mouth is about 36.8°C. In order to produce the perfect chocolate, it is important that it fully melts immediately after it is placed in the mouth, so that its texture will be uniform and its flavors will merge into one strong and dominant taste.
+The melting temperatures of structures I-IV are fairly low, so that the best-case scenario is their melting in our hands and the worst case they would melt still in their wrapping, leaving a sticky, dirty chocolaty liquid.

-Structure 6 has another problem.
-Its melting temperature is 36 degrees, so it will not get your hands dirty, but it will also take a relatively long time to completely melt in your mouth, which will require our assistance using our teeth or tongue.
-This preoccupation affects our eating experience so this crystalline form is not particularly desirable.
+Structure VI has a different problem.
+Its melting temperature is 36°, so it won’t get your hands dirty, but will take a relatively long time to fully melt in your mouth, thus requiring the assistance of our teeth or tongue.
+The drill affects our eating experience, making this crystalline form not particularly desirable.
 That leaves us with the fifth crystal structure.
-The melting temperature of structure 5 stands at 34-35 degrees, which ensures rapid melting in the mouth, but not when we hold it in our hand.
+Its melting temperature is 34-35°, ensuring rapid melting in the mouth, but not in our hands.
 Perfect!

-To ensure that the cocoa butter crystallizes and forms the desired crystalline structure (structure 5), a controlled process called tempering should be used.
+To ensure the cocoa butter crystallizes and forms the desired crystalline structure (structure V), a controlled process called tempering is needed.
 The two main parameters of this process are the chocolate temperature and the mixing rate.

-The following steps will ensure a chocolate product with crystal structure 5:
+The following steps will ensure a chocolate product with crystal structure V:

-A. Heat the chocolate to 50 degrees.
-This ensures all current crystalline structures will be melted.
+A. Heat the chocolate to 50°C. This guarantees all the chocolate’s crystalline structures will be melted.

-B. After all has been melted, the chocolate is re-cooled to 32 degrees: this temperature is higher than the melting temperature of crystal structures 1-4, so only crystals of structures 5 and 6 can form.
-At this temperature, mostly small crystals are formed, mainly in structure 5, and are called “seeds”.
+B. After melting, re-cool the chocolate to 32°C. Higher than the melting temperature of crystal structures I-IV, this temperature enables only crystals of structures V and VI to form.
+At this temperature, mostly small crystals are formed, mainly in structure V, and are called “seed crystals”.

-D. Heat again to 30 degrees.
-This stage ensures that if crystals are formed in structures 1-4, they will melt and disappear.
+D. Re-heat to 30°C. This stage ensures that if crystals structures I-IV formed, they will melt and disappear.

-There is no doubt that you have come across chocolate with a kind of fatty, white layer that looked like something had grown on it.
-Before you get rid of such chocolate, stop – your chocolate is not spoiled!
-The worst case is its just not tasty.
+Undoubtedly, you have come across chocolate with a kind of fatty, white layer that looked like something had grown on it.
+Before getting rid of such chocolate, stop – your chocolate is not spoiled!
+At worst, it is just not tasty.

 This white layer is actually the cocoa butter.
-If the chocolate is exposed to significant temperature changes, for example, when moving from a shady place to a warmer place, some of the cocoa butter crystals temporarily liquefy and then solidify again.
-If the process repeats itself several times, the cocoa butter slowly climbs from the cocoa solids to the chocolate surface creating these white spots, in a process called “Blooming”.
+If the chocolate is exposed to significant temperature changes, for example, when moved from a shady place to a warmer spot, some of the cocoa butter crystals temporarily liquefy and then re-solidify.
+If the process is repeated a few times, the cocoa butter slowly seeps away from the cocoa solids to the chocolate surface, creating the white spots, in a process called blooming.

-To minimize the risk of this process occurring, it is important to ensure that the cocoa butter crystallizes in structure 5 - the most stable structure.
-It is also advisable to store the chocolate in a shady place that is not exposed to the sun therefore preventing exposure to changes in temperature.
+To minimize the risk of blooming, it is important to ensure that during the chocolate’s production process, the cocoa butter crystallizes in structure V – the most stable of them all.
+It is also advisable to store the chocolate in a shady place, away from the sun – thus preventing exposure to temperature changes.

 Now you can understand that chocolate is not just a simple and delicious sweet.
-Creating the perfect chocolate is fraught with obstacles, and to prepare it properly one must understand its chemical and physical properties.
+Creating the perfect chocolate is fraught with obstacles, and requires an understanding of its chemical and physical properties.
 So next time you eat chocolate, remember to appreciate every bite!